Cenedikt/Testat_2019/README.md

 Throughout my Java course in university, I faced a multitude of challenges that tested my problem-solving abilities and pushed me to expand my knowledge.
 From complex programming assignments to intricate algorithms, I tackled each challenge with determination and perseverance.

 ### Challenge 1
-build a calculator
+Build a calculator.

 ### Challenge 2
-build a loop that displays weather changes
+Build a loop that displays weather changes.

 ### Challenge 3
-build a Course booking cli tool with ArrayLists
+Build a Course booking cli tool with ArrayLists.

 ### Challenge 4
-build a Course booking cli tool with SQL
+Build a Course booking cli tool with SQL.

 ### Challenge 5
-build the frontend of Course booking tool
+Build the frontend of Course booking tool.